-- 1. The BVSc programme shall be conducted over 10 Semesters and consist of 58 courses totalling 157 credits. - 2.
-In the calculation of 'Volume of Learning', the proposed BVSc curriculum has adopted the guidelines established by the Academic Development and Planning Committee (ADPC) of the University of Peradeniya (Tables A and B).
-In addition, the proposed BVSc curriculum also satisfies SLQF guidelines as per Commission Circular No 05/2013 (i) dated 25th August 2017 (Ref: Sri Lanka Qualifications Framework; September 2015, p 8).
+- 1) The BVSc programme shall be conducted over 10 Semesters and consist of 58 courses totalling 157 credits. - 2) In the calculation of 'Volume of Learning', the BVSc 2020 curriculum satisfies the guidelines established by the Academic Development and Planning Committee (ADPC) of the University of Peradeniya (Tables A and B) as well as the SLQF guidelines as per Commission Circular No 05/2013 (i) dated 25th August 2017 (Ref: Sri Lanka Qualifications Framework; September 2015, p 8).